Erin Moran, who played Joanie Cunningham on 'Happy Days', dead at 56

 TMZ first reported the death.
 The Harrison County, Indiana, sheriff's office told NBC News that dispatchers got a 911 call for an unresponsive female at 4:07 p.m.
 Saturday and first responders found Moran deceased.

-Moran was just 14 when the show began.
+Moran was just 13 when the show began in January of 1974.
 Viewers watched her mature on the show, which Moran said in a 2008 interview with the "Today" show wasn't the easiest passage to go through.

 "It was so much fun with these guys," she said.
 "They made it better, they made it easier.
 I loved it.
 I had such a good time."